-Prerequisite: NUR 116, NUR 117.
+Prerequisite: NUR 105 OR NUR 116 and NUR 117

 (4 Credits) The unifying principle of this course is that the family is the unit of care.
 Acute and chronic issues of children from birth through adolescence are addressed within a family perspective.
 Growth and development are integrated throughout this course.
 A variety of acute care and community health settings are utilized for the clinical component.
 In order to progress in the Nursing Program, a grade of 75% or above must be achieved on all exams and a 75% or above must be attained on all course requirements.
 A grade of 90% or above must be attained on a dosage calculations exam in this course.
-Laboratory fee required.
+Course fee required.
 Total of 46 hours of lecture, 18 hours of simulation exercises, and 32 hours of clinical.

-NUR 195 - Paramedic to RN Transition
+NUR 195 - LPN/Paramedic/Military Medic/Corpsman to RN Transition

 Prerequisite: Acceptance into the program -- see admission criteria; BIO 203, BIO 204, and BIO 205.
-(8 Credits) The Paramedic to RN Transition course prepares the qualified Emergency Medical Technician/Paramedic to enter the HCC registered nursing program with advanced standing.
-Building on emergency and acute care knowledge, this program assists the paramedic with the transition to the role of the registe4red nurse.
-Information from current RN courses (NUR 116, 117, 127, 229, 230, 231) is presented in a condensed format.
+(8 Credits) The LPN/Paramedic/Military Medic/Corpsman to RN Transition course prepares the qualified licensed practical nurses, Emergency Medical Technicians/Paramedics, Military Medics/Corpsman to enter the HCC registered nursing program with advanced standing.
+Building on emergency and acute care knowledge, this program assists the LPN/Paramedic/Military Medic/Corpsman with the transition to the role of the registered nurse.
+Information from current RN courses is presented in a condensed format.
 Emphasis is placed on the role of the registered nurse in the care of clients with selected health care needs on various levels of the health care continuum.
 The nursing process and critical thinking are used to guide the acquisition of nursing knowledge and the performance of therapeutic nursing interventions and client teaching.
 Clinical and laboratory experiences are planned to provide students with opportunities to apply theory and practice to the role of the registered nursing student under the supervision of nursing faculty.
-Laboratory fee required.
+Course fee required.
 Total of 98 hours of lecture, 24 hours of laboratory and 60 hours of clinical.